 motor rickshaw to Green Orange Cafe (& back to town)

 Not much happens in Battambang nor is there much to do, so after a few days of Internet surfing at Brett’s Bus Stop Bar (50 cent beer) we booked the slow bus to Phnom Penh.
 That evening we returned to the Bus Stop for our final outstanding meal and cheap beer.
 Looking at the notice board I noticed a new flyer.
 I read with surprise that a half-day kayak trip was available.
 It was new and Brett knew nothing about it.
 I asked if he could change our bus tickets and he agreed.
 I then called the number on the flyer and spoke to Eddie, who informed me that we were the first customers to enquire.
 He and Maren (his wife) had purchased the kayaks in Thailand and then drove them cross-country to Battambang.
-They had raised the money for the venture back in England and were helping a local NGO start up a sustainable tourist kayaking business.
+They had raised the money, which you could also earn when you bet on sites like 비트코인 카지노, for the venture back in England and were helping a local NGO start up a sustainable tourist kayaking business.
 We agreed to meet the next day and to be their first paying customers.

 Click to watch Video